mrozowski/NLP-text-analysis/README.md

 # NLP text analysis demo

-The project uses Apache Open NLP library for simple text analysis.
+The project uses Apache Open NLP library for simple text analysis (Sentiment and NER).

-In the project, I used models from ApacheOpenNLP website that can be found [here](https://opennlp.apache.org/models.html) and [here](https://opennlp.sourceforge.net/models-1.5/)
+I used models from Apache OpenNLP that can be found [here](https://opennlp.apache.org/models.html) and [here](https://opennlp.sourceforge.net/models-1.5/).
 However, I could not find a model for analyzing text sentiment so I wrote code to train my model.
 I prepared CSV file with labeled data with the help of chatGPT.
 You can find it in the [dataset](/dataset) directory.

 ### Technology stack